 Long gone are the days where train-track braces were the only solution to a crooked smile.
 Orthodontic treatment has never been the same since Invisalign hit the scene.
-Today, Invisalign is an easier, more efficient way to get the smile you’ve always wanted in a shorter amount of time.
+Today, Invisalign is an easier, more efficient way to get the smile you’ve always wanted.
 In fact, Invisalign treatment time is often 50% faster than braces, making you happier and your smile healthier in a shorter timer period.

 Even with the popularity and orthodontic success Invisalign has had, people still want to know if there are any Invisalign alternatives and the answer is yes!
 But don’t let those Invisalign alternatives fool you.
 There are many reasons people keep circling back around to use Invisalign clear aligners as their preferred orthodontic treatment choice.

 Here are two alternatives to Invisalign and the reasons why they aren’t always preferred by patients.